 The community needs to be educated on how tourism can be a great tool for preserving and strengthening cultural traditions, but if they are ignorant of the potential pitfalls, it can destroy the authenticity of the community’s culture.
 Only after the community agrees to proceed to work on tourism should they be educated and prepared for tourism.

-Once a community decides to embrace tourism, educating and preparing the community are crucial.
+Once a community decides to embrace tourism, educating, and preparing the community is crucial.

 Would you consider tourism in its current state in The Bahamas sustainable?
 Which are the main issues?